What’s an average price for a real estate attorney’s fee in NYC?

-New constructions in NYC can bring increased fees
+New development in NYC can involve increased fees

-Watch out for those shiny new amenity filled condos in NYC.
-Developers never miss a trick to try and make good on their investment and that includes charging you for some of their closing costs.
-These can include NYC and NY State transfer taxes and the sponsor’s attorney fees.
+These costs can include NYC and NY State transfer taxes and the sponsor’s attorney fees.
 This results in buyers of a new construction being hit with a double whammy in fees — for both their and the seller’s attorney.
 Ouch!

-Guess who decides on the rate charged by the sponsor’s attorney — you guessed it, the sponsor!
+Guess who decides on the rate the sponsor’s attorney charges?
+You guessed it, the sponsor!
 It’s a bit like having Tony Soprano show up to the closing table.
-Needless to say the sponsor’s attorney’s fees have been going up faster than condos against the Manhattan skyline and it’s not unheard of for them to charge $3000-$5000 these days.
+Needless to say, the sponsor’s attorney’s fees have been going up faster than condos against the Manhattan skyline, and it’s not unheard of for them to charge $3000-$5000 these days.

-In the current NYC buyer’s market, however, developers are desperate to offload an excess of inventory.
-It means everything is more negotiable than ever including the purchase price and closing costs.
-Make sure your attorney or agent is experienced enough to get you the best deal possible.
+In the current NYC buyer’s market, however, developers are eager to sell their inventory.
+That means each part of the transaction is more negotiable than ever, including the purchase price and closing costs.